Northern Domino (eA)

 In Alaskan Malamutes, this phenotype is called seal & white (but its not real seal).
 In Siberian Huskies, very crisp black-based tan point domino patterns are called black & white.

-But the eA allele can cause pigment cells to produce phaeomelanin anyway.
-This can cause an unexpected patterned phenotype with smutty tan markings or a dark agouti-like pattern with pale undercoat and red to cream markings.
+But a/a domino can cause an unexpectedly “patterned” phenotype with smutty tan markings or a dark agouti-like pattern and pale undercoat.
 Some dogs with ky/ky eA/- a/a have lighter goggles.

 Breeds with eA

-Northern domino is common in many northern and spitz-type breeds.
-But it was found in lots of other types of dog breeds[1], too.
-This shows how much intermixture there has been before closing studbooks.
+Northern domino is common in Northern and spitz-type breeds.
+But it was found in lots of other types of dog breeds, too[1].
+This shows how much intermixture there has been before closing studbooks, he?

 • East-Siberian Laika